-Past Commander-in-Chief Ralph Sheldon, New York: Brothers of the Encampment; I have in my many years of membership received many honors, but none that I appreciate more than the one that is given me today.
+Past Commander-in-Chief Ralph Sheldon, New York: Brothers of the Encampment; I have in my many years of membership received many honors, but none that I appreciate more than the one that Is given me today.
 It is also the first time in my long years of service that I have ever been asked to nominate someone out of my own Department.
-I am particularly delighted today to accept that appointment because of the character and ability of the man whom I am about to place in nomination before you for Senior Vice Commander-in-Chief.
+I am particularly delighted today to accept that appointment because of the character and ability of the man whom I am about to e in nomination before you for Senior Vice Commanderin-Chief.
 You know him, you know his ability and it carries out the thought I presented to you yesterday that we must-if we expect to succeed-give some thought to the picture and expect to honor by work only those men who have the ability, men that we can look up to, men who go out and represent us, as we expect and want them to do.
 Richard F. Locke doesn't need any praise of mine.
-A man capable of filling any position in the Commandery-in-Chief, a loyal mandery-in-Chief.
+A man capable of filling any position in the Commandery-in-Chief, a loyal Son of a Veteran for many years, and a loyal member of the Commandery-in-Chief.
 When he has spoken to you he has always uttered words of wisdom, ideas that we can accept and know that they are for the benefit of our beloved organization.